Saline Valley Hot Springs in Death Valley

 - South from San Francisco (9.5 hours and 370 miles)

-Saline Valley Hot Springs Soak Stats
+Saline Valley Hot Springs Soak Stats:

 Season: Fall, Spring, Winter